 Our BSN program does not have prerequisite requirements and you can complete the curriculum in three years of full-time, year-round enrollment.
 This schedule gives you the opportunity to earn your nursing degree faster than at a traditional four-year institution.
 If you recently graduated from high-school or are eager to change professions, we encourage you to learn more about our program.

-The Chamberlain Addison campus offers a Bachelor of Science in Nursing (BSN) Degree Program Evening/Weekend option for Addison-campus students.
-Students are provided the flexibility to complete courses outside of the typical classroom schedule while still receiving the same level of support and resources as traditional students.
+The Chamberlain Chicago campus offers a Bachelor of Science in Nursing (BSN) Degree Program Evening/Weekend option for Chicago-campus students.
+Night nursing school students are provided the flexibility to complete courses outside of the typical classroom schedule while still receiving the same level of support and resources as traditional students.